Cornea: Refraction

 The optical component is concerned with producing a reduced inverted image on the retina.
 The eye's optical system consists of not only two but four surfaces—two on the cornea, two on the lens.
 Rays are refracted toward the midline.
 Distant rays, due to their parallel nature, converge to a point on the retina.
 The cornea admits light at the greatest angle.
 The aqueous and vitreous humors both have a refractive index of 1.336-1.339, whereas the cornea has a refractive index of 1.376.
 Because the change in refractive index between cornea and aqueous humor is relatively small compared to the change at the air–cornea interface, it has a negligible refractive effect, typically -6 dioptres.
 The cornea is considered to be a positive meniscus lens.
-In some animals, such as species of birds, chameleons and a species of fish, the cornea can also focus.
+Some species of birds and chameleons, and one known species of fish, also have corneas which can focus.